 Kim said Eshoo remains open to efforts to improve the criminal justice system, should there be initiatives proposed on the federal side.
 Some 10 percent of inmates in the country are housed in federal prisons.

 The Congresswoman welcomes calls and letters, as it helps buttress her positions on legislation if she knows she has significant backing from her constituents.
 “She always says her constituents are her vitamin-B shots,” Kim said.

 So it’s important that we thank her for her work and let her know we are behind her.
 Please call or text Eshoo's office to emphasize that her constituents are committed to immigration reform, family unification and justice for those seeking asylum.

-In addition to Phil and Rhona, Bend the Arc leaders Nechama Tamler and Ruthann Richter Hammer participated in the meeting.
+In addition to Phil and Rhona, Bend the Arc leaders Nechama and Ruthann participated in the meeting.